 GET /api/users/:id // Get user

-// GraphQL for complex queries
+// GraphQL for complex, client-specific queries

 POST /graphql